aconfee/MEANTemplateV2/README.md

     - Test this is working by deploying to Heroku and viewing the logs.
   - Add TEST_MONGOLAB_URI to local environment by creating .env file and adding.
 Will automatically be ignored by git and parsed by Node into env variables.
 Used in test.
   - Add TEST_MONGOLAB_URI to Travis CI environment.
 Can be encrypted and added to .travis.yml.
 See instructions here: https://docs.travis-ci.com/user/environment-variables/#Encrypted-Variables

+7. Set up Heroku deployment from Travis CI
+  - Install Travis CI command line client `gem install travis -v 1.8.2 --no-rdoc --no-ri`
+  - Get your Heroku auth token by running `heroku auth:token`.
+Copy this.
+  - Encrypt your Heroku token with `travis encrypt -r aconfee/MEANTemplateV2 --org` (then paste in the token when prompted with 'Reading stdin.. press ctrl+D to finish')
+  - Copy the encrypted token and add to 'api_key: secure:' in .travis.yml
+  - Deploy to github.
+Travis should run everything and deploy to Heroku when finished.